MCP Analytics

 Contents

-@posthog/mcp is a TypeScript SDK for instrumenting Model Context Protocol (MCP) servers with PostHog analytics.
-It's published on npm as a 0.1.x release while we build it in public.
-The API, event names, properties, and tracing behavior may change before the SDK reaches 1.0.
-Don't depend on it for production reporting yet.
-Today, only TypeScript MCP servers are supported — a Python SDK is on the roadmap.
+@posthog/mcp instruments Model Context Protocol (MCP) servers with PostHog analytics.
+It's published on npm as a 0.x release while we build it in public, so the API, event names, properties, and tracing behavior may change before the SDK reaches 1.0 – pin a version and don't depend on it for production reporting yet.
+Both TypeScript and Python servers are supported.

-The SDK wraps your existing MCP server and emits PostHog events on every tool call, resource read, prompt fetch, and initialize handshake.
-You can keep using whatever tooling you already have on top of PostHog — insights, dashboards, alerts, error tracking — without any additional ingestion plumbing.
+The SDK wraps your existing MCP server and emits PostHog events on every tool call, resource read, prompt fetch, and initialize handshake – no additional ingestion plumbing required.

 What you can answer